 What nutrition and lifestyle changes can help manage my PCOS?

-Engage in regular physical activity that you actually enjoy.
-If you don’t like going to the gym or running, don’t force yourself!
-Find an activity that fits for you (5).
+Engaging in regular physical activity that you actually enjoy.
+If you don’t like running, don’t force yourself!
+Find a different activity (5).

 Unfortunately, there is not enough research to tell if vitamin & mineral supplementation can help manage PCOS symptoms (5).
 However, from a “do no harm” standpoint, the following supplements are safe to take in normal doses: